-The ICD-11 was approved by the World Health Assembly in May 2019.
-WHO Member States around the world are actively beginning the initial stages of implementation of ICD-11 for health reporting and statistical purposes.
+The ICD-11 was approved by the World Health Assembly in May 2019 and took effect as the basis for health reporting by WHO Member states in 2022.
 The ICD-11 will be implemented in clinical systems around the world over the next few years.
-The new ICD-11 Clinical Descriptions and Diagnostic Guidelines (CDDG) for ICD-11 Mental, Behavioural or Neurodevelopmental Disorders, developed by the World Health Organization (WHO) Department of Mental Health and Substance Use, is built on more than three decades of advances in research and practice since the publication of the ICD-10.
-The purpose of the ICD-11 CDDG is to guide implementation of the classification in clinical settings by psychiatrists and other relevant mental health professionals
+The new ICD-11 Clinical Descriptions and Diagnostic Requirements (CDDR) for ICD-11 Mental, Behavioural or Neurodevelopmental Disorders, developed by the World Health Organization (WHO) Department of Mental Health and Substance Use, is built on more than three decades of advances in research and practice since the publication of the ICD-10.
+The purpose of the ICD-11 CDDR is to guide implementation of the classification in clinical settings by psychiatrists and other relevant mental health professionals.

 The course will cover the areas of highest disease burden and service utilization in adult psychiatry, as well as those with the greatest innovations and changes in the ICD-11.
 The course is highly relevant to the assessment of psychopathology and the diagnosis of mental and behavioural disorders in clinical practice.
 Regardless of the diagnostic system currently in use in their countries for health reporting and statistics, psychiatrists and other health professionals will benefit from learning and applying these ground-breaking new diagnostic guidelines in their research and practice.